 - Make sure that you have enough data to evaluate the strategy’s performance.
 Consider reviewing your data weekly as opposed to daily, especially if there's little traffic.

 - Consider that a number of factors may affect your results over a period of time.
-Your results may be affected by bank holidays, weekends, special events, changes to your product data and your competitors in the auction.
+Your results may be affected by holidays, weekends, special events, changes to your product data and your competitors in the auction.

-Here are a few tips to optimise a campaign that's using target ROAS:
+Here are a few tips to optimise a campaign that's using Target ROAS:

-- If you want to increase conversion value, consider gradually reducing the target ROAS of your campaigns.
-This lets the bid strategy know that you are willing to spend more for each conversion, so the strategy will spend more to increase sales and conversion value.
+- If you want to increase conversion value, consider gradually reducing the Target ROAS of your campaigns.
+This lets the bid strategy know that you're willing to spend more for each conversion, so the strategy will spend more to increase sales and conversion value.